ederic-oytas/freezable-mixin/docs/index.md

 <a href="https://badge.fury.io/py/freezable"><img src="https://badge.fury.io/py/freezable.svg" alt="PyPI version" height="18"></a>
 <a href="https://github.com/ederic-oytas/python-freezable/blob/main/LICENSE"><img alt="GitHub license" src="https://img.shields.io/github/license/ederic-oytas/python-freezable"></a>

-> NOTICE: This project is in Alpha; expect bugs!
-API is also subject to change.
+> NOTICE: This project is in Alpha; you may encounter bugs.

 Freezable is a package that allows you to implement "freezable" types in Python, which can either be "frozen" or "unfrozen."
 When frozen, all operations